yokutjon/sales-analysis-final-project/docs/outline_partC.md

 - k-Fold Cross-Validation

 **F. Model Comparison**
-- Compare all models using consistent evaluation criteria
+- Comparing all models using consistent evaluation criteria
-- Identify best performing models
+- Identifying best performing models
-- Discuss reasons (overfitting, underfitting, regularization effects, and so on)
+- Discussing reasons (overfitting, underfitting, regularization effects, and so on)

 **5. Expected Deliverables (Part D)**
-- Fully clean dataset (in /data)
+- Fully cleaning dataset (in /data)
 - Scripts for cleaning and modeling (in /scripts)
 - Jupyter notebooks:
     - 01_EDA.ipynb